brainiak/brainiak/CONTRIBUTING.rst

 * We do not intend to duplicate existing functionality, either in the C++ side, or the Python side.
-For example, we do not provide any tools for parsing Nifti files, even though our toolkit heavily depends on them.
+For example, we do not provide any tools for parsing Nifti files, even though BrainIAK heavily depends on them.
 Nibabel already has perfectly good tools for this.

 * We try to make the C++ libraries usable outside of Python as well, so that